 - Social cafes

-Our Edinburgh Mental Health Services provide visiting support to people experiencing mental ill health.
+Our Edinburgh Mental Health Services is made up of five teams of support workers who provide visiting tenancy support across Edinburgh to people experiencing mental ill health.
 The service also has a Core and Cluster accommodation service which provides more intensive support to people who have spent time in long-term hospital care.
 Our support enables the people we work with to live as independently as possible in their own home and improve their mental and physical health.

 For a comprehensive list of the essential and desirable criteria required for this post, please refer to the Job Specification in the Job information Pack above.

 The benefits of being a LinkLiving employee (subject to the policies and benefit terms and conditions) include:

 - Competitive salary, reviewed annually, and opportunity for annual performance related salary increases and discretionary non-consolidated pay awards, subject to terms of the scheme

 - 35 days’ holiday per year (inclusive of public holidays) pro rata plus additional 3 days pro rata after 3 years’ service, with an opportunity to buy and sell holiday

 - temporary enhanced business travel mileage allowance to support employees with increased fuel costs

 - access to paid SVQ qualifications and a wide range of learning and development opportunities and funded Disclosure Scotland and Scottish Social Services Council memberships

 - defined contribution pension scheme with generous employer contributions plus salary exchange and additional voluntary contribution options